Salem, Mass. First Church

 Church records, loose

-These assorted loose records include copies of covenants for the First and North churches, legal and financial documents, and correspondence between parishioners, clergy, and church councils.
+These assorted loose records include copies of the church covenant, legal and financial documents, and correspondence between parishioners, clergy, and church councils.

 |1687||legal release of Rev. John Wise of Chebacco Church from a restriction on public preaching.
 Also included is a petition by John Higgenson entreating leniency on the part of a "Mr. Neal"|